lijie-jiang/vxworks7-layer-for-boost/README.md

 You can also choose to edit the **build_run_tests.sh** script to set the host and target-relative paths and environment variables used during testing.
 The environment variables **LAYER_SRC_PATH** and **VSB_LD_LIBRARY_PATH** must be paths appropriate for the target (accessing the host file system); while the rest of the paths mentioned in the script are host paths.
 As mentioned below in the *Testing Notes* section, Wind River recommends that you configure the target so that it can access the host file system using paths identical to the host paths.
 If you manually edit **build_run_tests.sh**, you do not need to add the **BOOST_TESTS** component to your VSB, nor do you need to add any of the specific Boost VSB regression test components.

 **build_run_tests.sh** is a wrapper of the Boost **b2** command and, by default, it tests the entire set of Boost libraries; even those that are unsupported.
 Therefore, the command must be invoked with options that modify the behavior for your testing requirments.
-For complete **b2** documetation, consult the Boost documetation at http://www.boost.org/build/doc/html/bbv2/overview/invocation.html.
+For complete **b2** documentation, consult the Boost documetation at http://www.boost.org/build/doc/html/bbv2/overview/invocation.html.
 The following options are used by the VSB Boost layer but are not included in **build_run_tests.sh** :

 | Option |   Behavior  |
 | ------ | ----------- |